Recycle

 Paper

-At present, paper cups are not widely recyclable.
-The polyethylene (PE) plastic coating on the inside of these cups must be separated from the paper exterior in a specialised process
+At present, paper cups are not widely recyclable and can only be recycled through specific cup recycling collections.
+The polyethylene (PE) plastic coating on the inside of these cups that keeps the cup waterproof must be separated from the paper exterior in a specialised process.

 Unless special recycling facilities are available, they are best put in landfill bins.
-If they are put in with paper or plastic recycling they will cause contamination, causing the recyclate to be discarded.
+If they are put in with paper or plastic recycling the cups will cause contamination, causing the recyclate to be discarded.

 So, how do you recycle a paper cup?